Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_Robot_DH_parameters.md

 (image from https://en.wikipedia.org/wiki/Aircraft_principal_axes)

 Axis 4 is the roll axis, axis 5 is pitch, 6 is yaw.
-If axis5 is in a 0 degree position, axis 4 and 6 are in line, which results in a singularity situation (also called gimbal lock).
+If axis5 is in a 0 degree position, axis 4 and 6 are parallel, which results in a singularity situation (also called gimbal lock).

 Documentation sources are wiki and e.g. https://homes.cs.washington.edu/~todorov/courses/cseP590/05_Kinematics.pdf
 # Coordinate system